-- continued independence of Ernst & Young LLP; - length of time Ernst & Young LLP has been engaged by the Company; - · senior management's assessment of Ernst & Young LLP's performance; - · audit and non-audit fees; - capacity to appropriately staff the audit; - geographic and subject matter coverage; - lead audit engagement partner performance; - overall performance; - qualifications and quality control procedures; and - · whether retaining Ernst & Young LLP is in the best interests of the Company and its stockholders.
+- continued independence of Ernst & Young LLP; - length of time Ernst & Young LLP has been engaged by the Company; - senior management's assessment of Ernst & Young LLP's performance; - audit and non-audit fees; - capacity to appropriately staff the audit; - geographic and subject matter coverage; - lead audit engagement partner performance; - overall performance; - · qualifications and quality control procedures; and - · whether retaining Ernst & Young LLP is in the best interests of the Company and its stockholders maximum number of consecutive years of service in that capacity is five years.
+The current lead audit engagement partner is in his fourth year in that role.